skilesare/immortality/a_new_constitution/article-vii---commentary.md

-_the mother can demostrate ignorance of the pregnancy before 25 weeks of gestation._
+_the mother can demonstrate ignorance of the pregnancy before 25 weeks of gestation._